Busy, buzzing, and bustling.

 - The largest gold storage worldwide is in New York.
 New York City’s Federal Reserve Bank is home to the world’s largest gold storage.
 The vault contains 7,000 tons of gold bars worth more than $90 billion.
 And if you’re planning on robbing it, we’ll have to disappoint you.
 Getting there is next to impossible as the treasury is 80 ft.
 (24 m) below street level.

 - New York receives 15x more snow than the South Pole.
 The Big Apple might not be the first spot you think of when dreaming of a white Christmas, but maybe it should be.
 That’s because records show the largest city in America gets as much as 15 times more snow than the South Pole.
 If you’re visiting New York in winter, pack warm.
+Tip: Grab our handy Travel Checklist and know exactly what to prep for your trip.

 - The world’s most expensive train station is in NYC.
 The Oculus building might be one of the most futuristic buildings worldwide.
 But that comes at a mind-boggling price – $4 billion.
 The world-famous Spanish architect Santiago Calatrava designed the 350-ft-long masterpiece.
 It features over 75,000 sq. ft.
 (6,968 sq. m) of retail space.
 Calatrava also created many world-famous buildings in Spain, including the Montjuïc Communications Tower in Barcelona, and The City of Arts and Sciences in Valencia, among others.